Synthetic Data Augmentation for Zero-Shot Cross-Lingual Question Answering: Data

 \subsection{Synthetic Training Sets}

 \paragraph{SQuAD$_{trans}$} is a machine translated version of the SQuAD train set in the seven languages of MLQA, released by the authors together with their paper.

-\paragraph{WikiScrap} We collected 500 Wikipedia articles, following the SQuAD$_{en}$ protocol, for all the languages present in MLQA.
+\paragraph{WikiScrap} We collected 500 Wikipedia articles for all the languages present in MLQA.
 They are not paired with any question or answer.
 We use them as contexts to generate synthetic multilingual questions, as detailed in Section~\ref{sec:SyntheticDataAugmentation}.
-We use project Nayuki's code\footnote{\url{https://www.nayuki.io/page/computing-wikipedias-internal-pageranks}} to parse the top 10K Wikipedia pages according to the PageRank algorithm \cite{page1999pagerank}.
-We then filter out the the paragraphs with character length outside of a [500, 1500] interval.
+Following the SQuAD$_{en}$ protocol, we used project Nayuki's code\footnote{\url{https://www.nayuki.io/page/computing-wikipedias-internal-pageranks}} to parse the top 10K Wikipedia pages according to the PageRank algorithm \cite{page1999pagerank}.
+We then filtered out paragraphs with character length outside of a [500, 1500] interval.
 Articles with less than 5 paragraphs are discarded, since they tend to be less developed, in a lower quality or being only redirection pages.
 Out of the filtered articles, we randomly selected 500 per language.